Darren92/fetlife-android/README.md

 - View your list of conversations
 - Read and respond to conversations
-- Push notification when you received a new message
+- Receive a push notification when you receive a new message

 ### Screenshots